 - 4.1 The Scottish Attainment Challenge was launched in February 2015 with the strategic aim of "closing the poverty-related attainment gap between children and young people from the least and most disadvantaged communities".
 The Attainment Scotland Fund (ASF), which supports the Scottish Attainment Challenge, prioritises improvements in literacy, numeracy and health and wellbeing of those children adversely affected by poverty in Scotland's schools.
 Achieving excellence and equity in education are the key aims. - 4.2 In November 2021, the Cabinet Secretary for Education and Skills set out plans for a refreshed Scottish Attainment Challenge (SAC) from April 2022.
-The mission of this refreshed Scottish Attainment Challenge (SAC) is: to use education to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty-related attainment gap. - 4.3 The refreshed Scottish Attainment Challenge introduced several changes to the programme at national, regional, and local level.
+The mission of this refreshed Scottish Attainment Challenge (SAC) is to use education to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty-related attainment gap. - 4.3 The refreshed Scottish Attainment Challenge introduced several changes to the programme at national, regional, and local level.
 This included changes to the ASF with the introduction of Strategic Equity Funding (SEF), which replaced Challenge Authority and Schools Programme Funding.
 The ASF is now made up of the SEF, the Pupil Equity Fund (PEF) and the Care Experienced Children and Young People Funding, - 4.4 Strategic Equity Funding (SEF) is £43 million annually to be shared by all 32 local authorities to invest in approaches to achieving the mission of the Scottish Attainment Challenge (SAC).
-A link to further information about SEF, including the SEF allocation for each of the 32 local authorities, is included in Appendix 1. - 4.5 The £43 million in SEF is distributed based on Children in Low Income Families data for the 2019/2020 financial year.
-As a result of the change from Challenge Funding (for 9 challenge authorities, including Dundee) to SEF, Dundee City Council's funding allocation to achieve the mission of the Scottish Attainment Challenge is tapering over four years from £6,223,466 in 2021/22 to £1,303,561 in 2025/26 (See appendix 1).
-Therefore, Dundee's allocation will reduce by a further £1,229,976 from 2024/25 to 2025/26.
+A link to further information about SEF, including the SEF allocation for each of the 32 local authorities, is included in Appendix 1.
+Table 1 provides the allocations to all 32 Local Authorities from Scottish Government from 2022/23 2025/26.